LambdaTest/Hyperexecute-Nightwatch-Sample/README.md

   - node_modules
 ```

 Steps (or commands) that must run before the test execution are listed in the *pre* run step.
-In the example, the packages listed in *requirements.txt* are installed using the *npm install* command.
+In the example, the packages listed in *package.json* are installed using the *npm install* command.

 ```yaml
 pre: